-- Manuscript (with no identifying information) in Microsoft Word or Google Doc format and structured to MLA 8 standards
+- Manuscript File (with no identifying information) in Microsoft Word or Google Doc format and structured to MLA 8 standards

 Our Selection and Editorial Process:

 We accept submissions once a year during the period advertised in our Call For Papers (CFP).
 All submitted work goes through a blind peer review by two members of our editorial staff, and this feedback is used by our editors-in-chief to make initial recommendations about publication.
 We aim to have this feedback to authors within three months of receiving your submitted essays.